LorenzoCoronati/local-docker/README.local-docker.md

 #### Compile CSS

-Look at the `nodejs` -container, correct file paths and enable it.
+Look at the `nodejs` -container in `docker-compose*.yml`, correct file paths and enable it.
 Launch the project again to get the container booted up.

+You can expose nodejs container logs with:

+      $ docker-compose logs -f nodejs

 #### Xdbug